HorizonEmuTeam/Horizon-Emu/README.md

 # Installation

 1) Go to [Releases tab](https://github.com/DragoPayras228/Horizon-Emu/releases/), open latest release, download an Apk file and install it.
-2) Open an application, provide all requset permissions, go to `Downloads` tab, and click on Update all, in this tab also download Wine version that you want
+2) Open an application, provide all requset permissions, go to `Download` tab, and click on Update all, in this tab also download Wine version that you want
-3) Open `Containers` tab, click on `Create container`, select settings that you need and click `OK`
+3) Open `Containers` tab, click on `Create a new container`, select name for your container, press `Confirm`, then select settings that you need and click `Done`
 4) Run container by clicking on shortcut named "FileManager"

 That's all!